We may earn a commission when you buy through links in our articles. Learn more.

 • No pressure sensitivity

-Coming in at less than half the cost of an Apple Pencil 2nd gen is the Logitech Crayon, retailing for around $70 but matching performance almost completely.
+Costing less than half the retail price of an Apple Pencil (2nd Gen), is the Logitech Crayon.
+Retailing for around $70, it matches performance and works almost exactly how the Pencil does.

 Offering a swish 6.5-inch aluminum body, the Crayon is a rectangular shape (with smooth corners), which stops it from rolling away.
 There’s a discreet charging port hidden under the cap – which is attached, so no losing that either – and you can get either a USB-C or Lightning version of the stylus, depending on what port your iPad has.
 However, it doesn’t come with a charging cable.

-You don’t need to pair this device – it’s ready to use straight out of the box with a simple press of a button.
-It has a seven-hour battery life and will turn off after 30 minutes of inactivity to conserve power.
+An extra helpful side of the Crayon is that you don’t need to fiddle around pairing this device – it’s ready to use straight out of the box with a simple press of a button.
+It also has a seven-hour battery life and will turn off after 30 minutes of inactivity to conserve power, allowing you to draw all day long.

 However, the Logitech Crayon does have a few downsides.
 Firstly, it’s only compatible with iPads, so it won’t work with your smartphone or any other tablets.
 It also doesn’t have pressure sensitivity, making it a little limiting in the world of digital art, though its tilt detection does allow for thinner or thicker lines, and it does have palm rejection.